pamirozsuna/pamir_ma/README.md

 ### Notebooks

 The notebooks directory features the single node model, whole-brain model, all boxplots and all explorations and activity computation in the MEG processing pipeline.
+The folder neurolib contains the heterogeneous WC model.

 ### Scripts